This initiative is possible through the collaboration of the CMS Innovation Center and the CMS Medicare-Medicaid

 UPMC Community Provider Services - Pennsylvania expand Read more about

-Nursing facility residents often experience potentially avoidable inpatient hospitalizations.
+LTC facility residents often experience potentially avoidable inpatient hospitalizations.
 These hospitalizations are expensive, disruptive, and disorienting for seniors and people with disabilities.
-Nursing facility residents are especially vulnerable to the risks that accompany hospital stays and transitions between nursing facilities and hospitals, including medication errors and hospital-acquired infections.
+LTC facility residents are especially vulnerable to the risks that accompany hospital stays and transitions between LTC facilities and hospitals, including medication errors and hospital-acquired infections.

-Many nursing facility residents are enrolled in both the Medicare and Medicaid programs (Medicare-Medicaid enrollees).
-CMS research on Medicare-Medicaid enrollees in nursing facilities found that approximately 45% of hospital admissions among individuals receiving either Medicare skilled nursing facility services or Medicaid nursing facility services could have been avoided, accounting for 314,000 potentially avoidable hospitalizations and $2.6 billion in Medicare expenditures in 2005.
+Many LTC facility residents are enrolled in both the Medicare and Medicaid programs (Medicare-Medicaid enrollees).
+CMS research on Medicare-Medicaid enrollees in LTC facilities found that approximately 45% of hospital admissions among individuals receiving either Medicare skilled nursing facility services or Medicaid nursing facility services could have been avoided, accounting for 314,000 potentially avoidable hospitalizations and $2.6 billion in Medicare expenditures in 2005.

-Since September 2012, under phase one of the Initiative, CMS has partnered with seven Enhanced Care and Coordination Provider (ECCP) organizations to improve care for long-stay nursing facility residents.
-In aggregate, the ECCPs collaborate with 143 nursing facilities across seven states to provide on-site staff for training and to provide preventive services and improve the assessment and management of medical conditions.
+Since September 2012, under the initial phase of the Initiative, CMS has partnered with seven Enhanced Care and Coordination Provider (ECCP) organizations to improve care for long-stay LTC facility residents.
+In aggregate, the ECCPs collaborate with 143 LTC facilities across seven states to provide on-site staff for training and to provide preventive services and improve the assessment and management of medical conditions to reduce avoidable hospitalizations.